m-onofri/personal-website-netlify/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 ![chemex](/img/chemex.jpg)

-This is my first attempts writing a blog, and in this first post I would like o explain the main goals of this blog and the main topics I will talk about.
+This is my first attempts writing a blog, and in this first post I would like to explain the main goals of this blog and the main topics I will talk about.

 ## What topics I will talk about?
 As I said, the general topic of this blog is coding.